 In the case of products or services sold to a customer under a distribution or purchase agreement, the customers are granted exclusive distribution rights to sell the implants internationally in a territory defined by the contract.
 These international distributor agreements contain provisions that allow the Company to terminate the distribution agreement with the distributor, and upon termination, the right to repurchase inventory from the distributor at the distributor's cost.
-The Company has determined that its contractual rights to repurchase distributor inventory upon termination of the distributor agreement are not substantive and do not impact the timing of when control transfers; and, therefore, the Company has determined it is appropriate to recognize revenue when: i) the product is shipped via common carrier; or ii) the product is delivered to the customer or distributor's ability to direct the use of, and obtain substantially all of the remaining benefits from, the implants received from the Company.
-Changes in these assessments could have an impact on the timing of revenue recognition form sales to distributors.
+The Company has determined that its contractual rights to repurchase distributor inventory upon termination of the distributor agreement are not substantive and do not impact the timing of when control transfers; and, therefore, the Company has determined it is appropriate to recognize revenue when: i) the product is shipped via common carrier; or ii) the product is delivered to the customer or distributor, depending on the terms of the agreement.
+Determining the timing of revenue recognition for such contracts is subject to judgment, because an evaluation must be made regarding the distributor's ability to direct the use of, and obtain substantially all of the remaining benefits from, the implants received from the Company.
+Changes in these assessments could have an impact on the timing of revenue recognition from sales to distributors.